 + Fieldwork on physical and chemical parameters of lake ecosystems

-+ Summer school “Transboundary Water Conflict Resolution” at the Hebrew University of Jerusalem
++ Full scholarship ($5000,-) for summer school “Transboundary Water Conflict Resolution” at the Hebrew University of Jerusalem

 + Environmental science and urbanism writer at The Strand: U of T Student Newspaper